circonus/irondb-docs/graphite-rendering.md

 ]
 ```

-Note that the `optional_query_prefix` is omitted from the response
-json.
-You would use this feature to simplify all metric names in
-graphite-web or grafana and also to make IRONdb graphite metrics match
-metric names from an older time series system.
+Note that the `optional_query_prefix` is omitted from the response json.
+You would use this feature to simplify all metric names in graphite-web or grafana and also to make IRONdb graphite metrics match metric names from an older time series system.

-If you do not want to utilize the `optional_query_prefix` you can omit
-leave it off the URL:
+If you do not want to utilize the `optional_query_prefix` you can leave it off the URL:

 `http://<host:port>/graphite/1/metrics/find?query=graphite.*`